 The synchronization system in iDatabase has been redesigned for better stability.
 The first time you enable sync, you may notice duplicate records if the same database existed independently on two devices.
 Simply delete the duplicates once; future synchronizations will keep your data consistent.

-The first field, called “Main field,” is automatically created with every database and serves as its key identifier.
+The first field, called “Title field,” is automatically created with every database and serves as its key identifier.
 For technical reasons, it can’t be moved or deleted, but you can rename it in the “Define Fields” window.
 This structure ensures proper sorting and performance.
+The Title field is always present and fixed in position because iDatabase uses it to manage and display records internally.
+You can rename or edit it, but it can’t be removed or reordered.
+Future versions may allow more field customization.

 Can I import data into an existing database?